 I'm from New England and Frank's Red Hot is popular here.
 The ingredients are as follows:

-Again, distilled vinegar and water are burned off and you're left with spicy notes from the cayenne peppers.
+The distilled vinegar and water are burned off and you're left with spicy notes from the cayenne peppers.
 Again, I don't taste much of anything in terms of spicy notes but maybe your palate is better than mine.

 There are also variations of mayonnaise that contain a variety of ingredients like chipotle.